PedroZappa/42_fractol/README.md

 * First checks the iterations argument:
 	* If the 2nd argument is a valid input for the number of iterations, we set it to `d->iter`.
 In case it is a negative value a default value is set instead.
-	* Otherwise the program prints and error to `stderr` and exits.
+	* Otherwise the program prints an error to `stderr` and exits.

-* Then we check for the case in which we get a complex number as the third and fourth arguments.
+* Then we check for the Julia case in which we get a complex number as the third and fourth arguments.
 	* If the input arguments are a valid doubles we set them to `d->c_julia.r` and `d->c_julia.i`.
 	* Otherwise the program prints an error to `stderr` and exits.

 ___
 ### `ft_init.c` : Initialization Functions

-After all validation tests are passed, the program calls `ft_init_display()`
+> After all validation tests are passed, the program calls `ft_init_display()`.

 ___
 #### `ft_init_display()`